Opioid victims confront Purdue Pharma’s Sackler family: ‘It will never end for me’

 “I’m not sure I know of any family in America that is more evil than yours,” Bisch said, a reference to Rep. Jim Cooper (D-Tenn.)'s comments at a congressional hearing with the Sacklers in 2020.

 After playing the 911 call, Kristy Nelson told the Sacklers her son, Bryan, would turn 34 in 12 days.
-She planned to visit his grave site.
+She planned to visit his gravesite.

 “I understand today’s your birthday, Richard,” she said.
 “How will you be celebrating?
 I guarantee it won’t be in the cemetery.”